8 Retirement Calculators

-- Retirement Calculator - How much do I need to save?
+- Retirement Savings Calculator - How much do I need to save?

 - Retirement Withdrawal Calculator

 I haven't come up with a good description of this calculator.
-It's kind of a combination of my first and second retirement calculators, except that you fill in all but one option and solve for the last.
+It's kind of a combination of my second and third retirement calculators, except that you fill in all but one option and solve for the last.
 Try it out and you'll see what I mean...

 - Supplemental Retirement Income Calculator

 This calculator is designed to help you find the amount needed to supplement your monthly retirement income (beyond Social Security and/or pension income).
 It will tell you how long your money will last and how much of your savings you'll need to supplement your retirement income and maintain your inflation adjusted purchasing power.
 The interesting thing about this calculator is that you can adjust the amount of annual increase of your Social Security and/or pension income at different rates.
 It's nice if your income is growing at a different rate than inflation.

 If you're already retired or about to retire, this is the calculator to use.

 This Retirement Plan Calculator is a bit like my 401(k) Calculator